Introduction to Kathog Rigzin Chenpo Rinpoche

 41. Nine observations for the benefit of sentient beings

-43. Explanation of the three root arises and the stages of consummation
+43. The three fundamental arises and the complete stage of explanation

 Kagyu school